Building owner responsibilities

 Independent qualified persons register

-Palmerston North City Council and Manawatū District Council have a joint independent qualified persons (IQP) register, which identifies people who are qualified to inspect and carry out maintenance work on specified systems.
+Palmerston North City Council and Manawatū District Council have a joint IQP register, which identifies people who are qualified to inspect and carry out maintenance work on specified systems.
+To obtain details of IQPs on the register, please contact us on 06 356 8199.

 All IQPs must be registered with Council.
 You can apply to either Palmerston North City Council or Manawatū District Council and pay one fee for registration with both.